SamuelvVelzen/Financely2025/docs/adding-a-new-bank.md

     return "ing";
   }
   if (bank === "YOUR_NEW_BANK") {
-    return "your-new-bank"; // Add here (or "sign-based" if using default) }
+    return "your-new-bank"; // Add here (or "default" if using default) }
   return DEFAULT_TYPE_DETECTION_STRATEGY;
 }